Alva M. Cummins

 Alva Marvin Cummins (February 24, 1869 – August 8, 1946) was an American lawyer.
 Cummins was admitted to the bar in 1891.
-From there, he went on to serve in leadership positions of multiple bar associations.
+From there, he went on to serve in leadership positions at multiple bar associations.
 Cummins also had a political career marked by several electoral defeats.
 Cummins was nominated by the Democratic party for positions such as congressman, governor, and state attorney general.

 Early life and education

 Alva M. Cummins was born on February 24, 1869, in Perry, Michigan, to parents Jeptha and Phebe Cummins.
 Alva's parents were pioneers from New York.
 Alva received a public school education.
 In 1881, Alva's parents moved to Dakota Territory.
 There, Alva began studying at Groton College.
 In 1888, the Cummins family moved back to Michigan, settling in Mason.
 Alva graduated from Kalamazoo College.
 After studying in the law office of Samuel L. Kilbourne in Lansing, Alva was admitted to the Michigan Bar in 1891.